Selim-SHERIF/LLM_CS433_Exam_Test/README.md

 1. To ensure the output was formatted as a list.
 2. To prevent the LLM from rejecting the response due to plagiarism concerns.

-Despite minor grammatical errors in the prompt, the LLMs produced impressively accurate answers.
+Despite minor grammatical errors in the prompt (in some of the cases ed , want -> wan), the LLMs produced impressively accurate answers.

 ### Data Post-Processing

-All responses were manually reviewed and post-processed because:
+An automated code was considered, however, All responses were manually reviewed and post-processed because:
 - The exam comprises only around 40 questions.
 - Manual verification was more efficient than an automated approach.
 - Variations in answer formatting (e.g., "option C" vs. "C") complicated automated parsing.